evaristoc/reversing/_posts/2024-08-05-tried-scrollamajs-and-d3js-and-Jest-in-Jekyll-together-for-the-first-time.markdown

 It is worth mentioning that I am always evaluating my workflow and the tools I use every time I start a new post.
 This was also the appropiate time to introduce some [Babel](https://babeljs.io/) and [Jest](https://jestjs.io/).
 I already had planned to practice unit testing for my projects for a while :).

-I must say... combining Jekyll and Jest for unit-testing your custom javascript while also using ESM could lead to a lot of inconveniences.
-To start with Jekyll not being friendly to node_modules.
-But then Jest not being friendly to ESM.
+I must say: trying to keep a smooth workflow of unit-testing your custom javascript with Jest on Jekyll when also using ESM is not realistic.
+Jekyll *hates* node_modules.
+And Jest is not very friendly to ESMs.
 To date, I haven't found a solution for all that and I am resourcing to manual work :(.

-This unpractical approach is a motivation to revise first the use of Vitest as well as probably moving earlier a date for adopting another CMS and hosting more compatible with Javascript stack, which it was still in my plans anyway.
-My objective is to find something that allows me to separate code from content, which I am not doing at the moment.
-And I cannot keep using Git for content version management... that is wrong.
+The unpracticalities of this approach is a motivation to revise other options earlier than I wanted.
+The thing is, I could go and try to implement what I think would be a convoluted solution for those problems, but I would rather find a simpler solution than putting effort on a task that was not conceived as a priority when starting this blog.

+For testing, I will try Vitest and see how it behaves.
+I will also be looking for an OS CSM platform that allows better content management as well as the insertion of Javascript code, and try to separate both.
+It became quickly clear that using Git for content management is just wrong.